Further information

 1.0

-One however allows us to carry out exact computations:
+One of these tools allows you to carry out exact computations:

 sympy.cos(sympy.pi / 4)